 Look out for high fees and exchange rates.

-While some companies enable users to send money both domestically and internationally, they may apply high transfer fees and exchange rates to your international transactions.
+While some money transfer companies enable users to send money both domestically and internationally, they may apply high transfer fees and exchange rates to your international transactions.
 This is regardless of whether you pay with a credit or debit card.
 For this reason, it’s worth reading their fine print.

 PayPal, for instance, can handle both domestic and overseas money transfers.
 However, its transfer fees and exchange rates can add up.
 Check the app or website carefully before sending so you’re clear on the total cost.